 Go to your local Amazon marketplace, at the top of the home page is a Help link.
 Click on this link and you will find instructions for checking the status of your order online.

-Does Amazon or thier approved Recruiting Partners charge any fee for employment?
+Does Amazon or their approved Recruiting Partners charge any fee for employment?

 We do not charge any fee for employment and the same applies to the Recruitment Partners who we work with.
 Amazon is an equal opportunity employer.
 Employment decisions are based on merit.
 Additionally, we do not ask for any refundable security deposit to be paid in bank accounts for employment purposes.We request candidates to be cautious of misleading communications and not pay any fee/ deposit to individuals/ agencies/ employment portals on the pretext of attending Amazon interview process or seeking employment with us.
 These would be fraudulent in nature.
 Anyone dealing with such individuals/ agencies / employment portals will be doing so at his/her own risk and Amazon will not be held responsible for such loss or damage suffered directly or indirectly.
 Such fake job offers, appointment letters shall not be treated as any kind of offer or representation by Amazon.
-Please note, Amazon does not send offer letters from Hotmail, Yahoo, Gmail or any other public email accounts demand a fee in lieu of an employment offer / interview In case you or any of your friends and acquaintances receive such mails, please do not pay any fee or deposit.
-We request you to report such offers to firstname.lastname@example.org.
-If you have already made a payment, please lodge a complaint with the nearest police station for necessary legal action to be taken.
+Please note, Amazon does not send offer letters from Hotmail, Yahoo, Gmail or any other public email accounts or demand a fee in lieu of an employment offer / interview.
+If you receive such mails, please do not pay any fee or deposit.
+We request you report such offers to firstname.lastname@example.org.
+If you have already made a payment, please log a complaint with the local police for necessary legal action to be taken.